-Hayley Maddox – Director, Psychotherapist and Supervisor
+Hayley Maddox – Director, Counsellor and Supervisor

 I have had a lot of experience in different therapeutic settings, including managing an eating disorder service, running an addiction clinic and working for a healthy living centre.
 I have also worked as a counsellor in GP surgeries and for several different charities.
 This includes voluntary counselling work that I have done overseas in South Africa and for charities such as MIND.
 I have also supervised in many different settings, ranging from private practice to a general counselling service.